DavidQi/myWorldCountries/README.md

 * Using Docker to pack Python scripts for further CI/CD
 * Using Docker compose to make the scripts working with Postgres DB and other tools
-* The scripts will pull and store data from the fs
+* The scripts will pull and store data from the following APIs
-* Using Jupyter notebooks for analysis and visuaollowing APIs
   * [The World Bank Country API](https://datahelpdesk.worldbank.org/knowledgebase/articles/898590-country-api-queries)
   * [Restcountries.com all countries API](https://restcountries.com/#api-endpoints-v3-all)
-* Creating views to verify that both data sourcelization
+* Creating views with joined dataset from both data source
+* Using Jupyter notebooks for analysis and visualization

 ## File structure
 ![File structure](Screenshot%20from%202022-04-18%2017-05-30.png)